HardlyDifficult/Tutorials/Outline.md

  - "[Resources](https://docs.unity3d.com/ScriptReference/Resources.html)": Assets bundled with the game, available for loading via code.
 Note Unity [recommends using resources only for prototypes](https://unity3d.com/learn/tutorials/temas/best-practices/resources-folder) - the preferred solution is [AssetBundles](https://docs.unity3d.com/Manual/AssetBundlesIntro.html).

 The following are additional special folder names only considered when in the root Assets directory. e.g. Assets/Gizmos is a special directory but Assets/Code/Gizmos could hold anything.
- - "[Standard Assets](https://docs.unity3d.com/Manual/HOWTO-InstallStandardAssets.html)": These are optional assets and scripts available from Unity you can add to your project anytime.
+ - "[Standard Assets](https://docs.unity3d.com/Manual/HOWTO-InstallStandardAssets.html)": These are optional assets and scripts available from Unity that you can add to your project anytime.
  - "[Editor Default Resources](https://docs.unity3d.com/ScriptReference/EditorGUIUtility.Load.html)": A resources directory only available to Editor scripts so you can have assets appear in the editor for debugging without increasing the game's built size.
- - "[Gizmos](https://docs.unity3d.com/ScriptReference/Gizmos.html)": Editor-only visualizations to aid level design and debugging.
+ - "[Gizmos](https://docs.unity3d.com/ScriptReference/Gizmos.html)": Editor-only visualizations to aid level design and debugging in the 'Scene' view.
  - "[Plugins](https://docs.unity3d.com/Manual/Plugins.html)": Dlls to include, typically from 3rd party libraries.
  - "[StreamingAssets](https://docs.unity3d.com/Manual/StreamingAssets.html)": Videos or other archives for your game to stream.